wodby/ruby/README.md

 Changes per stability tag reflected in git tags description under [releases](https://github.com/wodby/ruby/releases).

-## Workflow
+## Gems

-When you run `bundle install` (`-dev` image runs it automatically on containers start) your gems will be installed to `~/.gem` because we have a set of [prebuilt gems](#prebuilt-gems-with-native-extensions) and bundler does not have support for local/global cache.
-With every container restart you'll have to run `bundle install` again to fetch gems because `~/.gem` is ephemeral.
-This can be partly fixed by running `bundle package` after `bundle install`, so the next time you run `bundle install` it will use gems from `vendor/cache` instead of fetching them again from remote

-## Prebuilt gems with native extensions
+### Gems with native extensions

-This image contains a set of gems with precompiled native extensions, located in `~/.gem`.
-If you can't find a gem with a native extension that you think worth adding to the generic image please let us know by submitting an issue.
+This image comes with a set of gems with precompiled native extensions, installed in `~/.gem`:

 | Gem                | Version                   |
 | ------------------ | ------------------------- |